microsoft/azurelinux/toolkit/docs/how_it_works/0_intro.md

 ## General Build Flow

-This section is intended to give an overview of Mariner's build process and toolkit.
+This section is intended to give an overview of Azure Linux's build process and toolkit.
 The diagrams below follow conventions stated in the key.

 ```mermaid
 ---